cryptpad/documentation/admin_guide/installation.rst

    npm ci
    npm run install:components

-.. _admin_install_onlyoffice:
+.. _admin_install_eurooffice:

-OnlyOffice (optional)
+Euro-Office (optional)
 """""""""""""""""""""

-OnlyOffice applications (Spreadsheet, Document, and Presentation) are not bundled with CryptPad anymore.
-You can install/update OnlyOffice by running the installation script provided:
+Euro-Office applications (Spreadsheet, Document, and Presentation) are not bundled with CryptPad anymore.
+You can install/update Euro-Office by running the installation script provided:

 .. code:: bash

    ./install-office.sh

-If you can not or do not want to use this script, it is also possible to :ref:`install OnlyOffice manually <admin_install_onlyoffice_manually>`.
+If you can not or do not want to use this script, it is also possible to :ref:`install Euro-Office manually <admin_install_eurooffice_manually>`.

 Configuration
 """""""""""""